George II Gurieli: Conflict with Dadiani

+George II Gurieli and his wife Helen, fresco from Shemokmedi Monastery, between 1625-1636.

 In 1568, Gurieli supported his nominal royal suzerain, King George III of Imereti, against Levan I Dadiani, who was expelled from Mingrelia.
 Beyond political and territorial disputes, the Gurieli–Dadiani conflict also had personal dimensions: Gurieli's pride was wounded by repudiation of his sister by her husband, Levan Dadiani's son George; George Gurieli responded by marrying and then divorcing Levan's daughter.
 The ousted Dadiani returned with an Ottoman force and compelled Gurieli to buy peace for 10,000 dirhams.

 Shortly after Levan's death in 1572, George Gurieli invaded Mingrelia and deposed Levan's successor and his former son-in-law George Dadiani in favor of Mamia IV Dadiani, whom he then gave his sister in marriage.
 The king of Imereti intervened in 1578 and, having extracted territorial concessions from George Dadiani, brokered a deal between the two Georges: the deposed Dadiani was allowed to resume his reign in exchange of paying an indemnity to Gurieli for the past offences such as his abandonment of his first wife, Gurieli's sister.
 As George Dadiani was short of money, he had to surrender to Gurieli Khobi until the due amount of gold was extracted in full from that town.

 Around 1580, George Gurieli profited from yet another disorder in Mingrelia.
 George Dadiani's uncle Batulia, the lord of Sajavakho, whom the Mingrelian ruler had earlier humiliated by taking his wife, plotted a revolt.
 Dadiani mobilized his loyal forces in time; Batulia had to flee to Guria.
 In exchange of capturing the rebel, Gurieli took Sajavkho for himself and then allowed Dadiani's agents to kill Batulia in a prison in Ozurgeti.